 The Company accounts for uncertain tax positions using a "more likely than not" recognition threshold.
 The evaluation of uncertain tax positions is based on factors including, but not limited to, changes in tax law, the measurement of tax positions taken or expected to be taken in tax returns, the effective resolution of matters subject to audit, new audit activity and changes in facts or circumstances related to a tax position.
 These tax positions are evaluated on a quarterly basis.
-It is the Company's policy to recognize any interest related to uncertain tax positions in selling, general and administrative expense.
+It is the Company's policy to recognize any interest related to uncertain tax positions in interest expense and any penalties related to uncertain tax positions in selling, general and administrative expense.